rschmehl/vplot3d/README.md

 ## Installation

-To use the library for sketching a vector diagram, set the variable `lib_path` at the start of your code to the directory where you have placed `vplot3d.py`.
+I have not created a package yet to install `vplot3d` via git.
+For the time being, set the variable `lib_path` to the directory where `vplot3d.py` resides:

     lib_path = Path('/home/user/projects/vplot3d')
     sys.path.append(str(lib_path))

+Following this, we can import the library:

+    import vplot3d

+> [!TIP]
-The installation path `lib_path` is also needed for the later postprocessing and display of the diagram.
+> The installation path `lib_path` is also needed for the later postprocessing and display of the diagram.

 ## Diagram layout and 3D perspective